Rudyard Kipling was born in Bombay, India on December 30, 1865.

-Kipling’s work clamors with voices: shouts, catcalls, dialects.
-You can feel the dust and heat of India in them, the cacophony of accents, the bustling world.
-These are not poems written in quiet isolation.
-They rustle, rumble, jostle for position.
+Kipling’s work clamors with voices: shouts, catcalls, countless dialects (showing the vast SIZE of the British Empire).
+You can feel the dust and heat of India in them, the cacophony of accents, the bustling activity.
+These are not poems written in quiet isolation and philosophical contemplation.
+They rustle, rumble, jostle, shout.
 Kipling has his ear to the ground.

 The Cat.
 He walked by himself.
 He went through the wet Wild Woods, waving his wild tail, and walking by his wild lone.

 Michael Schmidt, in Lives of the Poets puts out there that the driving theme of Kipling’s work is nostalgia: Nostalgia for a lost land, for childhood, for old dreams like honor/courage/glory.
-Empire was already on the way out when Kipling wrote.
+Empire was already on the way out during Kipling’s heyday.
+Kipling was describing its dying gasps.

 When we say he was popular, we can quantify what we mean.
 By 1918, Departmental Ditties, his least achieved book, had sold 81,000 copies; by 1931 it had sold 117,000 copies.
 Barrack-Room Ballads and Other Verses remained his most popular book, selling 182,000 copies by 1918 and 255,000 by 1931.
 The Definitive Edition of the poems, published in 1940, had gone through sixty impressions by 1982.
 Like Housman, even when his shares were no longer quoted on the intellectual bourse, and critics turned their backs on him, he remained popular with readers.